Bachelor of Music (BM), Music Therapy concentration

 American Music Therapy Association

-The ECU chapter of AMTAS (American Music Therapy Association for Students) is an active pre-professional group through which you will attend conferences, develop leadership through community service and advocacy, and make life-long friends in your chosen area of study.
-Degree-holders are eligible to sit for the national certification exam administered by the Certification Board for Music Therapy.
+The ECU Music Therapy Organization is an active pre-professional group through which you will attend conferences, develop leadership through community service and advocacy, and make life-long friends in your chosen area of study.
+Student members of the American Music Therapy Association are also members of the American Music Therapy Association for Students in which many ECU alumni have served as offers at the regional and national level.

 For more information about Music Therapy and whether it’s the right career for you, visit the American Music Therapy Association website.